What is a Book Level?

 For example, if their reading level is 1.4, the teacher may suggest the child pick books with book levels between 1.4 and 2.4.

 Guiding them to books appropriate to their levels linked to their Accelerated Reader book range.
-From their weekly library allowances, all children are asked to at least select two ‘Just Right Reader’ out of six books allowed.
+From their weekly library allowances, all children are asked to at least select two ‘Just Right Reader’ out of four books allowed.

 Providing time and computers for the children to take the quizzes.
 Students are welcome to take quizzes before school and during their break time session.